Orange Cassidy: Early career (2004–2006)

 Cipperly debuted on March 13, 2004, for the Hanover, Pennsylvania-based Ground Breaking Wrestling (GBW) promotion.
-Wrestling as "JC Ryder", he teamed with Danny Rage as the New Jersey Independent All-Stars.
+Wrestling as "JC Ryder", he teamed with Danny Rage (now known as Dan Champion) as the New Jersey Independent All-Stars.
 Throughout 2004, Ryder wrestled primarily for GBW; he also made appearances with the Eastern Wrestling Alliance in Baltimore, Maryland and with the Valley Wrestling Alliance in Wilkes-Barre, Pennsylvania.
 In January 2005, Ryder and Rage defeated Xtreme Pandemonium to win the GBW Tag Team Championship.
-They held the titles until May 2005, when they lost to CORE and Ian Cross.
+They held the titles until May 2005 when they lost to CORE and Ian Cross.
 They won the titles a second time in April 2006 by defeating the Untouchables, dropping them back to the Untouchables that December.

 Chikara (2005, 2012–2016)

 Cipperly (as JC Ryder) debuted in the Pennsylvania-based Chikara promotion in February 2005 at the Tag World Grand Prix.
 In March and April 2005, he and Danny Rage (as the New Jersey Independent All-Stars) competed in a series of tag team matches.
 In June 2005, he competed in a qualifying match for the Chikara Young Lions Cup, losing to Rorschach.
 The following year, he began wrestling under a mask as Fire Ant, the leader of the Colony, a role he continued to portray for the next thirteen years.

 In 2012, Cipperly began working unmasked by using the Orange Cassidy ring name.
 Despite having wrestled under the ring name since 2007, this version of the character was a precursor to his current look in All Elite Wrestling (AEW).
 The same year, Chuck Taylor formed The Gentlemen's Club, which consisted of Taylor, Cassidy, Drew Gulak and the Swamp Monster.
 Cassidy made his debut at Live At Road To Ruin Fest, where he was swiftly defeated by Grizzly Redwood.
 He returned two years later at King of Trios, where the Gentleman's Club were defeated by the Submission Squad.
 During 2015, the Gentlemen's Club were announced as being part of the Challenge of the Immortals tournament.
 Cassidy was used in tag team and six-man matches, as the stable won six points, failing to advance to the finals.
 In 2016, Taylor was involved in a storyline where he kept changing his ring name after matches, in what was part of a larger legal battle with the new owner of the "Chuck Taylor" name, Chuck Taylor™.
 This culminated at Aniversario: The Lost World in Glasgow, where Taylor (as "Howie Dewitt") defeated Cassidy, who was seconded by Taylor™.
 At King of Trios, Cassidy and Gulak participated in a tag team gauntlet match, eliminating The Closers and Team Sea Stars, before being eliminated by Cornelius Crummels and Sonny Defarge.
 At Judgment Day, Team Sea Stars defeated Cassidy and the Swamp Monster, marking the final time that Cipperly would appear in the promotion as Orange Cassidy.